flojoy-ai/docs/docs/instruments-wiki/all-instruments.md

  <details>
  <summary>Category Description</summary>
- A temperature sensor is an electronic device that measures the temperature of its environment and converts the input data into electronic data to record, monitor, or signal temperature changes.
+ Temperature control is a process in which change of temperature of a space (and objects collectively there within), or of a substance, is measured or otherwise detected, and the passage of heat energy into or out of the space or substance is adjusted to achieve a desired temperature
  </details>

  <div className="flex flex-wrap" style={{ marginLeft: "-55px" }}>